cyberaide/bookmanager-service/books/README.md

-To create a file, please say
+To create a file, please go to your commandline and enter:

-commandline:

     bookmanager filename.yaml get

-When issueing this command a directory dest is created in which the book is compiled.
-If you run multiple processes at the same time it is best to create a new directory for that process, copy the yaml file into it and then run the bookmanaegr command inside this unique directory.
+When issuing this command a *directory dest* is created in which the book is compiled.
+If you run multiple processes at the same time it is best to create a new directory for that process, copy the yaml file into it, and then run the bookmanager command inside this unique directory.

 This way they do not interfere with each other.